Brenntron/dotfiles/extras/disgorge/disgorge.md

 ## Disgorge Backend Setup
 To set up the remote dev web server do the following:

-1. Copy the contents of the extras/disgorge dirtory to ~/disgorge
+1. Copy the contents of the extras/disgorge directory to ~/disgorge

         cd extras
         tar czvf disgorge.tar.gz extras/disgorge